1jour1vin

 About the wine:

-With a fairly deep purple color, this 2016 Petit-Village has a nose that is still closed, from which subtle earthy notes, along with hints of plum, stewed cherry, chocolate, tobacco, and a touch of rose, begin to emerge.
+With a fairly deep purple color, this 2016 Petit-Village still has a closed nose, from which subtle earthy notes, along with hints of plum, stewed cherry, chocolate, tobacco, and a touch of rose, emerge.
 On the palate, it is medium- to full-bodied, straightforward, powdery, and lively, with flavors of fresh earth on the finish.
 It needs time, but patience will be rewarded!

 About the estate: